jenbell27/MakeGreatMaps/README.md

 ## Use cases

-Calculating change over time is useful when you have two numeric fields comparing values at two differen times, and you would like to indicate the change among the fields.
-This is common in the visualization profile, but it may be used in the popup and labeling profiles as well.
+Calculating change over time is useful when you have two numeric fields comparing values at two different times, and you would like to indicate the change between the fields.
+This is common in the visualization profile, but it may be used in the popup profiles as well.
 This could be used to visualize change in population over time or change in forest area for example.

 ## Workflow